RhinoDevel/cbmtapepi/README.md

 ## Preparations

 - Setup connections (see [picture](./docs/CBM%20tape%20to%20Raspberry%20Pi%20(Marcel%20Timm%2C%20RhinoDevel).png) below).
-- Put compiled kernel.img (or kernel7.img for Raspberry Pi 2) from **latest release** *(coming soon!)* on an SD card's boot partition (easiest way is to use an SD card having Raspbian installed).
+- Put compiled kernel.img (or kernel7.img for Raspberry Pi 2 and 3) from **latest release** *(coming soon!)* on an SD card's boot partition (easiest way is to use an SD card having Raspbian installed).
 - Delete (if existing) config.txt and cmdline.txt from boot partition.
 - Overwrite fixup.dat, start.elf and bootcode.bin with the files having the same names from [Raspberry Pi firmware release 1.20171029](https://github.com/raspberrypi/firmware/tree/1.20171029/boot).

 ## The LEDs

-- The Pi's ACT LED will flash every second to show that CBM Tape Pi is running.
+- The Pi's ACT LED will flash every second to show that CBM Tape Pi is running (currently not enabled for Raspberry Pi 3).
 - The interface's LED will be on, if waiting for commands.
 - The interface's LED will be off during transfer of a PRG to Commodore (LOAD).
 - The interface's LED will flash to indicate an error that occurred during last command execution (e.g. file not found), but it will still wait for the next command from the Commodore.